 The Montgomery County Parks Commission has been a leader in providing park visitors opportunities to play outside in nature as part of Maryland’s No Child Left Inside initiative.
 And nowhere is this as evident as in Nature Exploration Area created at Locust Grove Nature Center.

 The Nature Exploration Area is designed to allow children to play in the world without limitations to imagination, to explore nature safely, and enjoy being outside for unstructured play.
 Loose parts – leaves, sticks, sand, rocks, and mud – are the variables that empower creativity.
-At Locust Grove there is a sand pit for digging, logs and blocks for building, tubes for musical exploration, a waterfall to play in, natural materials and a pile of pinecones to bring out the inner artist.
-Jumping stumps and a footbridge crossing an imaginary stream encourages imagination.
-Let your children freely explore this special space designed just for them while you relax and take in the sights and sounds from a tree trunk chair.
+There is a sand pit for digging, logs and blocks for building, tubes for musical exploration, a nature loom, and several animal-home style play houses.
+Jumping stumps and a footbridge over an imaginary stream encourages imagination.
+Let your children freely explore this special space designed just for them while you relax and take in the sights and sounds from a shady picnic table.

 Take a journey back through time, starting from present day to when dinosaurs roamed the Earth millions of years ago.
-As you walk, learn about the different periods of geologic time (Quaternary, Tertiary, Cretaceous, and Jurassic Periods).
-Discover important events that happened during each period.
+As you walk, learn about the different periods of geologic time.
 When did the first plants and mammals appear?
 Have temperatures changed over time?
 How have our continents changed?